Sedb/DFSv2/README.md

-# Assignment 04: Distributed File systems
+# Distributed File System
-University of Puerto Rico at Rio Piedras<br>
-Department of Computer Science<br>
-CCOM4017: Operating Systems<br>

 ## Introduction

-In this project the student will implement the main components of a file system by implementing a simple, yet functional, distributed file system (DFS).
-The project will expand the student knowledge of the components of file systems (inodes, and data blocks), will develop the student skills in inter process communication, and will increase system security awereness on the students.
+This project contains the source code for a distributed file system (DFS), the DFS is made up of a metadata server, several data nodes and its clients.
+If a file is stored in the DFS it will distribute the file among all it's available data nodes and when a file is read from the DFS it will recunstruct it from it's data nodes and write it on a destination of your choice.

-The components to implement are:
+## The components are:

 - A metadata server, which will function as a inodes repository
 - Data servers, that will serve as the disk space for file data blocks
 - list client, that will list the files available in the DFS
 - copy client, that will copy files from and to the DFS

 ## Objectives

 - Study and implement a distributed file system
 - Get familiarized with File Management
 - Implementation of a distributed system